antonioribeiro/laravelcs/readme.md

  --------------------------------------------------------------------------------
 ```

+###Contributing

-###There are probably still a lot to do here, so please, open issues and send pull requests.
+There are probably still a lot to do here, so please, open issues and send pull requests.